haraldnagel/raspberrypi-notes/VPNServer.md

 Introduction
 ---

 Following these steps, I created an RSA-certificate-based L2TP VPN Server on my Raspberry Pi behind a NAT at home.
-These instructions were based on **2014-06-20-wheezy-raspbian.img**.
+These instructions were constructed using **2014-06-20-wheezy-raspbian.img**.

+These instructions closely follow the [Debian HowTo on creating an Android VPN Server](https://wiki.debian.org/HowTo/AndroidVPNServer).

 Information you'll need
 ---